Healthy Rhubarb Banana Bread

-Whole wheat rhubarb banana bread is made healthier with no refined sugar, butter or oil, but so soft and tender that you’d never be able to tell!
-The rhubarb adds a nice tart flavor, while the banana balances out the tart with a lovely sweetness.
+This rhubarb bread recipe is made healthier using whole wheat flour, no refined sugar, no butter or oil, but it’s so soft and tender that you’d never be able to tell!
+So delicious, you’re going to want to make Healthy Rhubarb Banana Bread all season long!

 Rhubarb is one of those intriguing foods you see in recipes here and there, but it’s not wildly popular like blueberries or apples.
 You can only seem to find rhubarb in a very narrow time period and when you see it in the produce department of your grocery store, you can rest assured, spring is here.
 I like to challenge myself to try new foods and, in my opinion, everything pairs well with bananas, so rhubarb banana bread was born.